About CCHS UK

 We support people affected by CCHS throughout the UK by connecting families, providing education and funding research.

-Trustees
+Our Trustees

 Amanda

-I live in Surrey with my husband and our daughter who has just turned three.
+I live in Surrey with my husband and our daughter, who has just turned three.
 Georgia was diagnosed with CCHS 20/26 mutation at four weeks old.
-She also has hyper mobility syndrome.
+She also has hypermobility syndrome.

 Claire

-I live in Norfolk with my husband Chris and our three children Isaac, Louis and Emma (and much-loved Golden Retriever Montie).
-Emma, who is six, is diagnosed with CCHS 20/27 mutation, and Hirschsprungs Disease.
+I live in Norfolk with my husband Chris and our three children, Isaac, Louis and Emma (and much-loved Golden Retriever Montie).
+Emma, who is six, is diagnosed with CCHS 20/27 mutation and Hirschsprung’s disease.

 I’ve been a trustee of CCHS since 2018, as secretary to the charity.
 My role includes issuing information to families, acknowledging fundraisers, supporting conferences and looking for new opportunities to enhance the work of the charity.

-I also work as a Freelance Arts Consultant and in my (rare) spare time I enjoy running, walking, renovating my new home, reading and relaxing!
+I also work as a Freelance Arts Consultant, and in my (rare) spare time, I enjoy running, walking, renovating my new home, reading and relaxing!

 Sophie